Joshy: Plot

 Josh returns home from work on his birthday.
 His fiancée Rachel agrees to cook dinner while Josh is at the gym.
 Josh returns home to find out that Rachel asphyxiated herself with a belt.

-Four months later, Josh along with his friends Ari, Adam and Eric decide to spend the weekend, that was supposed to be Josh's bachelor party, at a ranch in Ojai.
+Four months later, Josh along with his friends Ari, Adam and Eric decide to spend the weekend, which was supposed to be Josh's bachelor party, at a ranch in Ojai.
 At a bar the first night, Ari meets a girl named Jodi and finds a connection with her; Adam finds out that his girlfriend wants to break up with him; and Eric, wanting to keep the night alive, invites his friend Greg over.
-Jodi, being locked out of her place, crashes in with the guys at their place after a fun night.
+Jodi, being locked out of her place, crashes with the guys at their place after a fun night.

-The next morning, their friend Aaron arrives with his wife and kid only to find the place infested with drugs and booze.
+The next morning, their friend Aaron arrives with his wife and child only to find the place overrun with drugs and alcohol.
 An argument erupts between Eric and Aaron over the matter of Josh's state of mind and the current situation.
-Aaron storms off with his family and the guys spend the day out with Greg learning about Rachel's death from Ari.
+Aaron storms off with his family and the men spend the day out with Greg and learn about Rachel's death from Ari.
 After getting high, Greg becomes extremely emotional due to his troubled past.
 They head to the bar and find Jodi and her friends there.
 Ari tells Jodi that he is married which makes Jodi distance herself from Ari.
 They return home downcast, so Eric invites two strippers to keep the night alive, and an argument breaks out between Eric and Adam.
-Josh and Eric realize there is a mysterious man stalking them who they try to confront, but in vain.
+Josh and Eric realize that a mysterious man is stalking them and try to confront him, but fail.